This article is for you if:

 Should You Take Vitamins in the Morning or at Night?

-To answer the first question right off the bat, the best time to take vitamins and supplements will largely depend on what vitamins you’re taking.
+To answer the first question right off the bat, the best time to take vitamins and supplements will largely depend on what vitamins you taking.
 Not all vitamins are created equal.
 Moreover, when most say vitamins, they mean micro-nutrients that fall into both the vitamin and mineral categories.

 Some of them you should take in the morning with a meal to maximize their absorption.
 Others are best taken in the evening before you go to bed.
 Let’s talk about vitamins and minerals for each of the main groups you’ll find in the store:

 Best Time to Take Multivitamins

 You should take your multivitamins in the morning with a meal so you can ease absorption.
-However, if that causes stomach pain, try taking it before you go to bed.
+However, if that causes stomach pain, try taking it before bed.
 Remember, the most important thing is to make them a part of your daily routine.

 People that would benefit the most from taking multivitamins are:

 - Adults, because vitamin B12, calcium, and vitamin D absorption decrease with age.

 - Vegans and vegetarians, because they may not get sufficient levels of vitamin B12, iron, calcium, zinc, vitamin D, and omega-3 from their diet alone.